Unstuffed Peppers

 • Beef: Lean ground beef keeps it from getting greasy, but ground turkey or chicken works if you want something lighter.

-• Bell peppers: Green bell peppers gives you the classic stuffed-pepper flavor, but red or yellow are fine if that’s what you have.
+• Bell peppers: Use green bell peppers for the classic stuffed-pepper flavor, but red or yellow also work.

 • Seasoning: Olive oil, oregano, salt, black pepper.
 Oregano gives it that familiar stuffed-pepper vibe, but Italian seasoning can be swapped in.